vibrationtoolbox/vtoolbox/Readme.rst

 (Prentice Hall, 1994, 1998, 2001,...) and is provided as a download for later editions.

-The most current version, for use with the professional and student versions of MATLAB 4 or later, can be obtained via the Engineering Vibration Toolbox home page at http:/vibrationtoolbox.github.com for more information.
-Please email me directly at mailto:joseph.c.slater@gmail.com if you have difficulty with this link.
+The most current version, for use with the professional and student versions of MATLAB 4 or later, can be obtained via the `Engineering Vibration Toolbox web page`_ for more information.
+Please `email me`_ directly at if you have difficulty with this link.

 A brief introduction to UNIX and MATLAB is also available in PostScript format